thephpleague/period/docs/4.0/instantiation.md

 #### Using a datepoint

-- `$datepoint`: The datepoint used to defined the interval.
-It is truncated so that the duration starts at midnight according to the date timezone at the beginning of the given datetime period.
+- `$datepoint`: The datepoint is truncated so that the duration starts at midnight according to the timezone at the beginning of the given datetime period.

 <p class="message-warning">The starting datepoint is determined using <code>DateTime::__construct</code> parser.
 Values exceeding ranges will be added to their parent values.</p>